-Item Specifications Sampling speed The sampling speed unit is frequency or period.
-Printer speed The speed unit for pen recording or printer recording is the sampling speed or chart speed.
-Recording setup - Chart speed key Enables six chart speeds to be registered.
-Other setup X axis notation Sets the label notation of the X axis scale on the waveform screen.
+Item Specifications Chart speed Sets a user-defined chart speed.
+Six speed settings can be set.
+Recording setup - X axis notation Sets the label notation of the X axis scale on the waveform Other setup screen.
 Three types can be set.
-Output recording info Sets whether to output an XML format file of the recording info to XML file the recorded data.
+Other Setup Output recording info Sets whether to output an XML format file of the recording info to XML file the recorded data.
 PC name Sets the name of the main unit using 15 characters or less.
 This name is used for identification purposes on the network and in recorded data.
-Environment Language English Linnon Time zone Sets the time zone (regional standard time).
+Environment Language English Environment Time zone Sets the time zone (regional standard time).
 Date and time Sets the current date and time.
-Display brightness Sets the brightness of the LCD display. - Buzzer sound Switches the overrange buzzer on or off Grid Switches the grid lines of the waveform screen on or off and configures their brightness.
+Display brightness Sets the brightness of the LCD display.
+Buzzer sound Switches the overrange buzzer on or off Grid Switches the grid lines of the waveform screen on or off.
 Display Trigger line Switches the trigger lines of the waveform screen on or off.
 Mark line Switches the mark lines of the waveform screen on or off.
 Search result line Switches the search result line of the waveform screen on or off.
-CSV format Configures the format for saving CSV files.
-Main unit setup - Follow cursor Sets whether to follow the cursor when the cursor moves outside Other setup the waveform monitor. - TRIG key Sets the operation performed when the TRIG key on the operation panel is pressed.
-Record Lists or deletes the data saved to this product, restores the recording setup, and imports/exports data.
-File management Image Lists, deletes, and exports image data saved to this product.
-The management Config Lists or deletes the configuration saved to this product, restores settings, and imports/exports data.
-CSV Lists, deletes, and exports CSV files saved to this product.
+Follow cursor Sets whether to follow the cursor when the cursor moves outside Main unit setup - the waveform monitor.
+Other setup TRIG key Sets the operation performed when the TRIG key on the operation panel is pressed.
+Recording Lists or deletes the data recorded to this product, restores the recording setup, and imports/exports data.
+File management Image Lists, deletes, and exports image data recorded to this product.
+Setup Lists or deletes the configuration recorded to this product, restores settings, and imports/exports data.